 Kalmar Nyckel's Copeland Maritime Center, 1124 East 7th Street, Wilmington, DE 19801

-Discover the Kalmar Nyckel’s new 3D animated exhibit at our Opening Reception!
-Take a fantastical voyage back in time to 1638 and compare today's KALMAR NYCKEL to the original colonial ship.
-Exhibit funded by a National Maritime Heritage Program Grant and matching gifts.
+Nyckel Foundation’s new 3D animated exhibit and take a fantastical voyage back in time to 1638 to compare today's KALMAR NYCKEL to the original colonial ship.

 Special thanks to Glass Entertainment Group and Sleepy Oak Productions for 3D graphics, animation, and design.